Shad0w-ops/H.I.V.E/README.md

 * [API Account Options Table](#api-account-options-table)
 * [HIVE Flow Diagram](#hive-flow-diagram) (Needs to be updated)
 * [Credits](#credits)

+## v1.3 To-do List:

+- [ ] Add regex support to [CredFetch](#8-credfetch-previously-phonekit)
+- [ ] Attempt to replace all local tools (such as [Anonsurf](#1-anonymous-mode) and [Sherlock module](#6-sherlock))
+    - [ ] Make it so that the setup.py script pulls/clones Anonsurf from the repository to download an up-to-date version (it will not be included in the repo by default)
+    - [ ] Try to replace Sherlock with an API, if not, the script will be downloaded from the repo and (ideally) imported into the script instead of executed using "os.system()"
+- [ ] Organize the outputs into one output directory with a directory for each tool/module
+- [ ] Add IntelX output folder (possibly other modules as well)
+- [ ] Maybe add more APIs or replace some APIs with more competent ones

 ## Setup & Installation (Linux)